tomlagier/threejs-rubiks-cube/README.md

 <!--
 ```

-And remove it.
-Now specify scripts you want to load within the `fileblock:js scripts` comment:
+Remove it.
+Now specify the scripts you want to load within the `fileblock:js scripts` comment:

 ```html
 <!-- fileblock:js scripts -->